ABS FOR LIFE

-Maintaining 6-Pack Abs After 40
+Maintaining 6-Pack Abs For Life

 A lot can be said for reaching a level of existence by which one can appreciate their blessings.
 Real recognition of blessings starts by paying close attention to the important things in life every day.
-Things like family, health, business etc. I call the energy used showing attention to these most precious gifts …..gratitude.
+Things like family, health, business etc. I call the energy used showing attention to these most precious gifts …..”Gratitude”.
 It becomes obvious over time who takes gratitude seriously, and those who don’t.
 Take gratitude seriously, for it’s a serious business monitoring what a person lends their attention to.
-Believe it or not, what you pay attention to will ultimately define you.
+Believe it or not, to what you pay attention will ultimately define you.
 In other words, “You become what you focus on.”

 I have decided to share the discipline included in my very own path to abdominal health beyond age 40.
-This had to be done because for too many years my willpower has been mistaken by my friends and family as purely an effect of my “genetics”.
-Too many years of hearing people write-off the ability to maintain strength, a healthy body weight with a low body fat percentage as purely a “genetic manifestation”, with total disregard of my discipline.
-I have to say that genetics plays its part, but I refuse to believe it’s that simple.
-Knowing from experience that the culmination of a person’s choices (DISCIPLINE) creates a lifestyle pattern that puts their mind at an advantage over their body.
-So I have decided to share 20+ scientifically UNproven difference-makers, and how I suspect they play a part in my 6-pack abs after 40 and overall health.
+This had to be done because for too many years my “willpower” has been mistaken as purely an effect of my “genetics”.
+Too many years of hearing people write-off the ability to maintain strength, a healthy body weight with a low body fat percentage as purely a “genetic manifestation”.
+This viewpoint shows little with regard for my discipline, which may be stem from a lack of awareness?

 FIRST 5 TIPS

-- Meals Instead Of Snacks – I have trained myself to weigh the benefits of a snack compared to a meal.
+– I have trained myself to weigh the benefits of a snack compared to a meal.
 It oftentimes makes more sense for me to endure being hungry for a short period of time than to introduce a load of “cheap” calories into my body that will eventually show up in the form of fat deposits when I look in the mirror.
 Having a body fat percentage under 12% makes it easier to see the relative changes in the mirror.
 Yes, it’s possible to see a fat gain from 12% up to 15%.
 It’s harder to see on those with a much higher fat percentage, but pay attention to the mirror.
 If vanity is some of the fuel needed to build willpower, then so be it.

-- Comfortable Mattress – My Tempur-Pedic mattress costs more than my car!
+My Tempur-Pedic mattress costs more than my car!
 Seriously though I cannot stress to you the importance of getting restful sleep is to the body.
 Most of the body’s best housecleaning work is done during the hours of restful sleep.
 The body has its best chance to repair cell damage and sweep away free-radicals while we sleep.
-Removing these free-radicals helps our bodies remain free from inflammation.
+Removing those free-radicals helps our bodies remain free from inflammation.
 Inflammation is not only a symptom or signal for concern but if left unchecked it can become an even larger problem on its own.
 I paid almost $3000 for my Tempur-Pedic mattress over 10 years ago and it has been the best investment of my life thus far.

 I have a habit of only eating “square meals”.
 When I am not able to have a meal with fresh or cooked greens for an extended time, I do notice the change in my body.
 Green foods are packed with phytonutrients that help your body repair cell damage and can also improve the cardio-vascular efficiency.
 Many Greens are great sources of highly-absorbable calcium and fiber.
 Try and balance out your plates with equal amounts of everything.
 I rarely make a plate that is lacking in color, texture, and freshness.
 Please check back or subscribe to the DC Life Magazine newsletter for the rest of my tips in this column Abs For Life.